Marko Hietala: 2001–2020: Nightwish

 Hietala was Nightwish's bassist from 2002 to 2021.

 Hietala joined Nightwish in 2001 when Tuomas Holopainen and the band's manager called him and said that there would be a place in the band for a vocalist and a bass player.
 Century Child was his first Nightwish album, following the departure of previous bassist Sami Vänskä.
 He was a prominent guest musician in Delain, a project involving many members of the gothic and symphonic metal community.
 He also participated in the recording of Invitation, by Altaria, providing backing vocals.
 Hietala has also been part of the bands Sinergy and Northern Kings.

-Upon his arrival to Nightwish, several songs were written to contain duets with then Nightwish vocalist Tarja Turunen, allowing songwriter and band leader Tuomas Holopainen to take advantage of Hietala's distinctive raucous voice to add a new dimension to the band.
+Upon his arrival in Nightwish, several songs were written to feature duets with then Nightwish vocalist Tarja Turunen, allowing songwriter and band leader Tuomas Holopainen to take advantage of Hietala's distinctive raucous voice to add a new dimension to the band.
 A famous example is Nightwish's cover of "The Phantom of the Opera", from the album "Century Child".

 During Nightwish's shows, Turunen would take a break halfway through the set.
 Before Hietala joined the band, the band would perform an instrumental song during this time.
 After Hietala joined the band, they performed covers of well-known songs, with Hietala singing the lead vocal part in this break.
 The band has performed Ozzy Osbourne's "Crazy Train", W.A.S.P.'s "Wild Child", Dio's "Don't Talk to Strangers", Megadeth's "Symphony of Destruction" and Pink Floyd's "High Hopes".
 Some of these songs have been put up for sale as well on various Nightwish album releases.
 Following Turunen's departure from Nightwish, Hietala was much more involved with the production of Dark Passion Play, which was released in September 2007.
 He sang some songs, completely, and wrote the music for the song "The Islander", on which he also plays acoustic guitar instead of bass.
 Hietala is also credited alongside Holopainen for co-writing the song "The Crow, the Owl and the Dove" from Nightwish's 2011 album, Imaginaerum.